 COVID-19 UPDATE: Youth and young adults who vape could face higher risk of developing serious COVID-19 complications.
 Vaping weakens lungs with toxic chemicals and fine metal particles.
 Should a teen develop COVID-19, their lungs could be at a disadvantage in fighting it off.

 Parents: Use this extra time at home with your kids to talk about the dangers of vaping.

-The issue?
 Just like cigarettes and dip, vapes contain the addictive chemical nicotine — and lots of it.
 JUUL, the leading e-cigarette company, developed a process that gets more nicotine into every pod.
 Now every JUUL pod sold has as much nicotine as 20 cigarettes.